 Both StreamBase Server and StreamBase Studio are fully capable of processing and displaying Unicode character sets, but neither is configured to do so by default.
-To see Unicode characters correctly displayed in the Application Output view in Studio, you must configure both Server and Studio independently.
+To see Unicode characters correctly displayed in the Output Streams view in Studio, you must configure both Server and Studio independently.

 Follow the instructions on this page to enable Unicode support for Server, Studio, and for StreamBase clients written with the StreamBase Client Library.

 Java programmers writing any StreamBase extension that writes to a file (including a Java operator or adapter) must remember

 to set the Java system property

 file.encoding=UTF8 for complete Unicode support for such files.
 This is independent of the settings described below.

 Configure StreamBase Server to process Unicode characters in streams by setting the Java system property